Davidbuck84/Wonderbrass-MS1-project/README.md

     * When a user returns to this page, they will find content is updated regulary and links to social media and media content remain current.

-    * Easily be able to contact the band though contact us page
+    * Easily be able to contact the band though contact us page.

 <br>
 <br>